-Stephen Hobbs, author of The Lazy Way to Buy and Sell Cars for Profit, shares his thoughts about how to profit from buying used cars and trucks.
+Stephen Hobbs, author of The Lazy Way to Buy and Sell Cars for Profit, shares his thoughts about how to profit from buying and flipping used cars and trucks.
 He shares important tips about buying cars way below value, getting the most for your cars, avoiding lemons and scams, buying at used car auctions, and more.
 [26 min.]

 I used to be in construction for many, many years.
 I was a custom cabinet maker, had my own little shop, did really nice work.
 But the problem is, I was really, really burned out on it.
 Now, the money was good, but without getting into a long depressing story here, I was literally holding my mom’s hand as she took her last breath.
 I just decided right then and there that this passion I have for wind surfing, I needed to really go for it.
 So, within six months I had moved my wife and two little kids to Hawaii.